 Another homily expresses a stern warning, incorporating the characteristic images of cautionary moral discourse, which contradicts the popular image of the BeShT as an opponent of rebuke:

-It can be said about this, following what I heard from my grandfather, my master, may he be remembered for eternal life, about a country that sent a letter asking Maimonides, may his memory be a blessing, about the resurrection of the dead […] and its opposite, God forbid, becomes a paradigm for all that is spoiled and corrupted with foreign ideas and its vitality has taken on the quality of a corpse, which is the father of fathers of impurity for all of him and his 248 limbs are defiled and “he will call impure, impure” (Lev.
+It can be said about this, following what I heard from my grandfather, my master, may he be remembered for eternal life, about a country that sent a letter asking Maimonides, may his memory be a blessing, about the resurrection of the dead […] and its opposite, God forbid, becomes a paradigm for all that is spoiled and corrupted with foreign ideas and its vitality has taken on the aspect of a corpse, which is the father of fathers of impurity for all of him and his 248 limbs are defiled and “he will call impure, impure” (Lev.
 13:45) about everything.
 He [the person who doubts the resurrection of the dead] misses the truth of [source of] life which is the divinity of all the worlds.
 He is defiled and falls into foreign ideas and other gods, the deaf, dead false gods, and [offerings to them] are called offerings to the dead.
 Therefore, the tanna’im and the amora’im, all those of stature and the sages of the Mishna all took care that they not be contaminated “from the king's food, and of the wine which he drank” (Daniel 1:5) and therefore the light of their intellect[s] shone and the holy spirit would rest upon them [enabling] them to interpret every obscure statement in the law of the holy Torah; for the divine power rested upon them, wherein He and the entire Torah are one.
 And the light of their souls is also the “threefold cord that (sic.) is not quickly broken” (Eccl.
 4:12) forever and ever.
 Those people, however, are certainly impure and their blood is defiled and from it, their heart[s]; their brain[s] are befuddled from forbidden and impure foods.
 For this reason, their living soul inclines to heresy and disbelief and they are unable to receive the sweet nectar of the words of our teachings that are established in accordance with the intellect of the eternal God and Highest King.
 Since they insolently went outside, the Highest who extirpates will come and they will be extirpated, they and all they have.
 That is how he answered them and only a short time later a great king came against them and killed them and plundered all they had.